 “When I got back to London, it struck me that people with fixing skills were not valued as much as they should be.
 This seeded the idea for creating a reuse and repair centre, with a business model of repair education.”

-Fast forward, then, to present day Leith . . . where the sun is still shining and a steady stream of customers is/are (grammar – always a challenge!) visiting the Remakery where, like a normal charity shop, there is very affordable repaired and refurbished furniture for sale (£10 for a chair, anyone?) but, unlike a normal charity shop, there is also refurbished tech equipment for sale (including lap tops, keyboards and . . .
+Fast forward, then, to present day Leith . . . where the sun is still shining and a steady stream of customers are visiting the Remakery where, like a normal charity shop, there is very affordable repaired and refurbished furniture for sale (£10 for a chair, anyone?) but, unlike a normal charity shop, there is also refurbished tech equipment for sale (including lap tops, keyboards and . . .
 OMG: an Apple mouse for just £8 and I just paid £40 for a new one!!!!) and, very unlike a normal charity shop, you can see, through a viewing wall, what’s going on in the woodwork repair room.

 One customer who had come in looking for a desk also signs up for a repair surgery for her laptop which has developed a glich and she wants to find out how to sort it.
 She also picks up info about an Introduction to Sewing workshop.